 Most government and private employers must comply with the Fair Chance Act, although there are some exceptions.
 Businesses with fewer than five employees are exempt from the law.
 And any position that requires governmental regulations for a background check is also exempt.
 Examples of this would be for law enforcement, criminal justice, and some financial positions.
 These employers can ask about a conviction record upfront and run a background check before extending an offer of employment.

-Can I Ever Get Perform a Background Check on the Applicant?
+Can I Even Perform a Background Check on the Applicant?

 Yes, but you must wait until after a conditional job offer has been made.
 Employers can still make conditional offers depending upon the background check results, although they must get the applicant’s permission before running it.
 Employers can also inquire with the applicant directly about their conviction history during this time.